0xEDD1E/emoji_for_blogger/README.md

 `emojied.js` is a simple javascript script, that scans a text and replaces emoji shortcuts ( `:grin:` ) with their unicode representaion (`&#x1F601;`), So you don't need to remember the numbers.

 #### How it works
-`emojied.js` simply uses regex to find and replace.
+`emojied.js` simply uses regex to find and replace emoji codes with unicodes (HTML references).

 #### Usage
 [1] add `emojied.js` to the blogger template (or any other site)